Can I Take PEP Four Days After Exposure?

 Key takeaways

-PEP, or post-exposure prophylaxis, can effectively prevent HIV if you have been exposed.
+PEP, or post-exposure prophylaxis, can effectively reduce the risk of HIV if you have been exposed.
 However, it is most effective when taken right away.
 Efficacy steadily declines after 2 hours, and it must be taken within 72 hours, or three days, to be effective.

 This means that after four days, PEP may not be the best choice for you.
 A licensed healthcare practitioner can help you identify the best course of action if you are four days post-exposure.